 Corona virus has renewed interest in telehealth.
 It helps patients get initial screening without having to go to the hospitals and avoid the crowded waiting rooms, where they needlessly get exposed to other sick people.
-Telehealth is helping in minimize exposure to the virus for the vulnerable – especially the old timers and those with underlying medical issues.
+Telehealth is helping to minimize exposure to the virus for the vulnerable – especially the old timers and those with underlying medical issues.

 Health workers have been working on telemedicine for a year and a half now.
 But in wake of the pandemic, its significance has increased visibly.
 Initially they faced many issues related to patient’s data security and had to use multiple solutions to bring about a safe and effective workflow which was overwhelming.
 But once most discovered Microsoft Teams, things became much easier.
-Teams enables simple, secure collaboration and communication with chat, video, voice, and healthcare tools in a single hub that supports compliance with HIPAA, HITECH and more.
+Teams enable simple, secure collaboration and communication with chat, video, voice, and healthcare tools in a single hub that supports compliance with HIPAA, HITECH and more.